 Don’t Borrow For What You Can’t Afford And Don’t Need

 From a money point of view, overspending is their passion, and they lack the ability or desire to curb it.
-Both women spend money they don’t have to obtain luxury.
+Both women throw away bucks they don’t have just to obtain luxury.
 High-cost goods are wants, not needs.
 They buy on credit and are not able to pay the bills.
 Indeed, Madame Bovary has some sense of morals when she takes her own life.
 Undine Spraggs goes on to another marriage, this time with a man from her past life in Apex.

 Moral of Madame Bovary